merrycheng/PHBS_BlockChain_2018-1/README.md

 2-	**Transaction fees**: a transaction fee of 0.02% is taken by the platform once a contract between users is passed through the marketplace.

 *Note: Even if the user does not want to share or sell a file through the 2PS marketplace, he/she always has the possibility upload, hash and register his/her original file into the 2PS blockchain as a proof of her/his ownership over it (free service).

+## 9.5.
+Market economy:

+Native owners are able to automatically emit copies through smart contracts into the 2PS platform.
+In the case they choose to propose to sell a full ownership over the copy (that is consequently more valuable and possess a potential higher market value), they might potentially fall into the case for which offer and demand drive the price up or down for the file.

+Example 1: The native owner choose to sell his short-story video with a contract passed for 100 copies given at full ownership and also decides to sell it only on 2PS at, say, 2000 2PS.
+The public found that this short-story is highly valuable content and get positive reviews (5 stars) from all users whom watched it.
+The demand is rising and among the 100 that had the chance to acquirer one copy.
+Only a few are willing to sell it back.
+In between, the native owner lost the original file because of a technical issue and is unable to emit new copies to satisfy the rising demand.
+Thus it is very likely that the high demand for the file will drive its price up.

+Example 2: The native owner sell his video on a smart contract with full ownership but this time with no quantity limits.
+Thousands buy it on 2PS marketplace and find the content valuable at first but is little by little losing interest.
+Many users try to resell copies but the offer is large and the demand not matching.
+In this situation, it is likely that the price for the file will goes down.

+Content providers might consequently define carefully their diffusion strategy before opening a smart contract.
+A step-by-step approach by controlling the supply relatively to the market condition might be a wise move.

 # 10. User-to-User direct messaging;